 Problem Corrective Action None of the LEDs are on when you turn on the router.
 Check the connection between the adapter and the router.
 If the error persists, you may have a hardware problem.
 In this case you should contact technical support.
 You have forgotten your router login and/or password.
-Try the default login and password, please refers to Chapter 3.
-If this fails, you can restore your router to its factory settings by holding the Reset button on the back of your router for 6 seconds above.
+Try the default login and password, refer to Chapter 3.
+If this fails, you can restore your router to its factory settings by holding the Reset button on the back of your router more than 6 seconds.